It's a pronounced fork in the road we meet on the way to New Years Eve.

-One road leads to sensible alcoholic intake, with the promise of a guilt-free stroll along the Fremont cut or UW campus the morning after to celebrate the new year feeling fresh and good about life.
+One road leads to sensible alcoholic intake, with the promise of a guilt-free stroll in Seward Park the morning after to celebrate the New Year feeling fresh and good about life.

 Choosing the right road is difficult.